Did somebody tell you that peeing your pants while you exercise, sneeze, or run to the toilet is normal after you’ve had a baby?

 If you have been struggling with incontinence for longer than a few weeks and you want to learn more about what the “root cause” could be…

-Apply here to speak with an expert pelvic floor therapist at Empower PT & Pilates by completing our simple form or call our friendly team on (720) 722-0685.
+Arrange a free pelvic floor assessment to speak with an expert pelvic floor therapist at Empower PT & Pilates by completing our simple form or call our friendly team on (720) 722-0685.

-We'll schedule you for a free first 30 min session one-on-one with an expert pelvic physical therapist, where you'll get a chance to:
+We’ll schedule you for a free pelvic floor assessment which is a one-on-one appointment with an expert pelvic physical therapist, where you’ll get a chance to:

 All you need to do is tell us a bit about what’s going on through this quick form and we will have a conversation about how we may be able to help.